LLNL/axom/src/docs/sphinx/coding_guide/sec2_names.rst

 2.17 Names of related functions, such as methods for a class, **should** follow the same style.

-      **Exception:** While consistency is important, name style may be mixed when it makes sense to do so.
+.. note:: **Exception:** While consistency is important, name style may be
+          mixed when it makes sense to do so.
 For example, most methods for a class may follow camelCase style.
 But, that same class may also contain methods that follow pot_hole style if those methods perform operations that are similar to C++ standard library functions.

       For example, the following method names are acceptable for a class with camelCase style names::